colejarczyk/doc/userguide/getting_started/admin/admin_account.rst

 Your Admin account
 ==================

 Your Admin account was initially set up during the installation.
-You can personalize your username and password, and update your first and last name, and email address and phone number at any time.
+You can personalize your username and password, and update your first and last name, email address and phone number at any time.

 To edit your account information:
 '''''''''''''''''''''''''''''''''